INVESTING vs SAVING

 The good news

 This country also has something most countries don't: a real path out.
 If you learn how to build wealth, there are fewer structural barriers to actually doing it than almost anywhere else on earth.
-The hard part is the learning — because nobody teaches it, and most of what's available online is either dumbed-down clickbait or dressed-up hype designed to sell you something.
+The hard part is the learning because nobody teaches it, and most of what's available online is either useless clickbait or hype designed to sell you something.

 That's where I come in.
 I know you don't know me yet, so let me tell you a few things about myself.